akkartik/mu/linux/README.md

 * `factorial*`: A simple program to compute factorials in 5 versions, showing all the different syntax sugars and what they expand to.

-* Code unique to phases of our build toolchain:
+The Mu toolchain is also here in the following phases:
 * Core SubX: `hex`, `survey_elf`, `pack`, `dquotes`, `assort`, `tests`
 * Syntax sugar for SubX: `sigils`, `calls`, `braces`
 * More ambitious translator for a memory-safe language (in progress): `mu`

-* Miscellaneous test programs.

-All SubX apps include binaries.
-At any commit, an example's binary should be identical bit for bit with the result of translating the corresponding `.subx` file.
+The toolchain includes binaries in the repo.
+At any commit, the binary should be identical bit for bit with the result of translating the corresponding `.subx` file.
 The binary should also be natively runnable on a Linux system running on Intel x86 processors, either 32- or 64-bit.
 If either of these invariants is violated, it's a bug.